datagica/parse-weapons/README.md

 # Parse Weapons

-If a weapon is missing you can create a pull request
+If a weapon, license or copyright is missing you can create a pull request

 ## Installation